MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 #### The app\@sharepoint user in audit records

 In audit records for some file activities (and other SharePoint-related activities), you may notice the user who performed the activity (identified in the User and UserId fields) is app@sharepoint.
 This indicates that the "user" who performed the activity was an application that was granted permissions to SharePoint and perform an action on behalf of a user, admin, or service.
-This process of giving elevated permissions to an app is called App Only access. was accessed but rather just an assertion that the authentication presented to SPO was App-only (as opposed to user only or app+user).
+This process of giving elevated permissions to an app is called App-Only access.
+This indicates that the authentication presented to SharePoint was made by an app, instead of a user. authenticated an app (instead of a user)

+was accessed but rather just an assertion that the authentication presented to SPO was App-only (as opposed to user only or app+user).

 nvoking SharePoint Online with an App Only access